 A NOV is no longer required, but the 5MHz frequencies may only be used by full license holders.
 Sitting between 80 and 40 metres, it’s an interesting part of the spectrum with inter-G contacts possible during the day and DX at night.
 There are a few stations close to me who operate AM on 5317kHz so it’s worth monitoring that frequency.
 I have to admit to using the Hack Green WebSDR when the band is very noisy.
 I’m pretty sure the local QRM is generated by plug-in switch mode power supplies.
 But it’s definitely not coming from my house!

-My antenna is a 132 foot doublet up at 30 feet in the centre.
+My antenna is a 100 foot doublet up at 30 feet in the centre.
 It’s fed with 300 ohm balanced line into a Transmatch matching unit.
-The ends of the doublet go off at 40 degrees as I couldn’t fit the whole thin in a straight line.
-At least I have 100 feet in a slightly inverted V but in a straight line running north south.
-It works amazingly well on 60 metres.
+It works really well on 60 metres.
 Saldy, I suffer from a lot of QRM on the band.
 You can see four noise spots on the waterfall below with lots of buzzing in between.
 Fortunately, the noise moves down the band at times, leaving me in peace!

 There’s a beacon on 5205.25kHz located in Luxembourg running 5 Watts.
 Call sign LX0HF with cw ident.
 Good for checking propagation.